-As we left the Clifton, TN Marina Friday morning, classic cruiser “God’s Grace” (fellow looper) was just passing us on the river, having enjoyed a peaceful anchorage instead of a busy marina.
+As we left the Clifton, TN Marina, classic cruiser “God’s Grace” (fellow looper) was just passing us on the river, having enjoyed a peaceful anchorage instead of a busy marina.

-We decided to follow them at the back of a pack of four boats heading upstream on the Tennessee.
+We followed God’s Grace at the back of a flotilla of four boats heading upstream on the Tennessee.
 Upstream, against the current, but South.
-We traveled at 8 mph almost the entire day – trawler speed.
-It was like walking instead of running, but the day started out cool and crisp on the river, and the slower speed allowed us to set the autopilot to “heading hold” for a short distance, appreciate the beautiful rock cliffs along the way…OK, and catch up on email.
-And all of the other boats in our pack waited for us at the lock.
+We traveled at trawler speed almost the entire day.
+It was like walking instead of running, but the day started out cool and crisp on the river, and the slower speed allowed us to set the autopilot to “heading hold” for short distances, appreciate the beautiful rock cliffs along the way…and yes, catch up on email.
+All of the other boats in our pack waited for us at the lock.
 I liked that change!

 Cell phone and internet access has been a challenge on the trip so far.
-Seems like cellular service providers who flood cities and interstate highways with coverage haven’t invested much in coverage of the rural river areas we have traveled.
+Cellular service providers who blanket cities and interstate highways with coverage haven’t invested much in coverage of the rural river areas we have traveled.
 Even though we have a cellular booster, someone recently commented to us that “you can’t boost zero.”
-And marinas are geographic low points, reducing cellular signals.
+And most marinas are geographic low points, reducing cellular signals.
 So we rely on spotty cell coverage and marina WiFi.
-And sometimes we don’t have internet.
+And sometimes we don’t have internet or cell coverage.

 Near the end of the 90+ degree day yesterday, we got a 40 foot lift at the Pickwick Lock, sped the the last five miles across Pickwick Lake to Aqua Yacht Marina to get some air moving, hooked up to shore power, started the AC units, and cooled off!

 Saturday evening Aqua Yacht was hosting an antique and classic boat competition.
-I enjoyed seeing some antique wood Chris Craft boats built in our new home town of Holland, Michigan.
+I enjoyed seeing some old wood Chris Craft boats built in our new home town of Holland, Michigan.